SpaTeoGL: Spatiotemporal Graph Learning for Interpretable Seizure Onset Zone Analysis from Intracranial EEG

 \subsection{\textbf{Q3:} Spatial graph learning to localize clinically reported SOZ electrodes}

 To further illustrate the spatial SOZ localization capability of \texttt{SpaTeoGL}, we focus on Patient~1, for whom detailed seizure propagation information is available in the dataset (Fig.~\ref{fig:spat_graph}(a)).
-The red-highlighted electrodes (PD, AD, and ATT1--2) correspond to the clinically identified seizure onset regions, followed by propagation to adjacent cortical areas (PST1--4, ATT3--8, AST1--4, PLT5--6, and SLT1).
-To assess whether \texttt{SpaTeoGL} captures this pattern, we average the learned spatial graphs over pre-onset and post-onset windows (Fig.~\ref{fig:spat_graph}(b)).
-While the pre-onset graph exhibits relatively unstructured connectivity—likely reflecting background brain activity—the post-onset graph shows stronger connections concentrated in the clinically reported onset regions (red), with secondary connectivity in adjacent areas (yellow).
-These observations are consistent with the clinical SOZ localization depicted in Fig.~\ref{fig:spat_graph}(a).
+The red-highlighted electrodes (PD, AD, and ATT1--2) correspond to the clinically identified seizure onset regions, followed by propagation to adjacent cortical areas (PST1--4, ATT3--8, AST1--4, PLT5--6, and SLT1). { Note that electrode names follow the clinical electrode naming system provided in the OpenNeuro dataset \cite{li2023openneuro_ds003029}.} To assess whether \texttt{SpaTeoGL} captures this pattern, we average the learned spatial graphs over pre-onset and post-onset windows (Fig.~\ref{fig:spat_graph}(b)). {In the post-onset graph, the strongest average spatial connections are concentrated around contacts clinically labeled as SOZ, shown in red.
+Additional moderate connections appear around neighboring contacts labeled as propagation-related regions, shown in yellow.
+In contrast, the pre-onset graph displays weaker and less spatially organized connectivity.
+This qualitative pattern suggests that SpaTeoGL captures the transition from background activity to a more localized seizure-related network after onset, in agreement with the clinical annotations shown in Fig.~\ref{fig:spat_graph}(a).}